-Starting a blog is a great way to showcase your talent and interests, while learning about a topic you’re passionate about.
+Starting a blog is a great way to showcase your talent and interests while learning about a topic you’re passionate about.

-Whether people are tired of you continuously talking about something they don’t understand, or you just want to write about a subject that excites you, a blog is the perfect way to do that.
+Whether people are tired of you continuously talking about something they don’t understand, or you just want to write about a subject that excites you, a blog is a perfect way to do that.

 However, it’s not enough to throw a lot of content on a page and call it a blog.
 If you’re serious about becoming a successful blogger, there are a few things you need to understand.

 Here are 5 important parts of creating content you’ll need to know before you start a blog.

 1. Set Goals

 You may have identified the niche you’ll be writing for, but you still need to have a clear understanding of what your goals are for your blog.
 Without quantitative and achievable goals, you won’t accomplish anything.
 When thinking about your blogging goals, remember to keep the following in mind: